Interview with the Vampire: Plot summary

-Lestat arrives, having survived the fire in New Orleans.
-His accusations against Louis and Claudia result in Louis being locked in a coffin to starve, while Claudia and Madeleine are locked in an open courtyard.
-Armand arrives and releases Louis from the coffin, but Madeleine and Claudia are burned to death by the rising sun; a devastated Louis finds their ashen remains.
+It is revealed that Lestat survived the fire in New Orleans, scarred and weakened.
+He demands that Claudia face punishment, even death, for her murder attempt but screams at the coven that they promised not to harm Louis.
+The coven does not respect his ranting and proceeds with its punishments.
+Louis is forcibly locked in a coffin to starve, while Claudia and Madeleine are entrapped in an open courtyard.

+Armand arrives and releases Louis, but Madeleine and Claudia are burned to death by the rising sun; a devastated Louis finds their ashen remains.
+Louis sees Lestat crying over the remnants of Claudia's yellow dress, but loses track of him as he plots his revenge against the theatre coven.

 Louis returns to the Theatre late the following night, burning it to the ground and killing all the vampires inside, leaving with Armand.
-Together, the two travel across Europe for several years, but Louis never fully recovers from Claudia's death, and the emotional connection between himself and Armand quickly dissolves.
+Together, the two travel across Europe for several years, but Louis never fully recovers from Claudia's death, and the emotional connection between him and Armand becomes strained.
+It remains ambiguous even to Louis whether the murder of Claudia was primarily orchestrated by Armand in his desire to gain Louis's companionship, by the coven in their perception of Claudia breaking ancient vampire law, or by Lestat's arrival and desire for vengeance.

 Tired of the Old World, Louis returns to New Orleans in the early 20th century.
 Living as a loner, he feeds off any humans who cross his path, but lives in the shadows, never creating another companion for himself.

-Telling the boy of one last encounter with Lestat in New Orleans in the 1920s, Louis ends his tale; after 200 years, he is weary of immortality and of all the pain and suffering to which he has had to bear witness.
+Louis tells the boy of one last encounter with Lestat in New Orleans, where Lestat has hidden himself in a rotting mansion and lost touch with the passing of time.
+Armand hopes that seeing Lestat might arouse feelings of passion, sorrow, or anger in Louis and expresses despair that Louis remains cold, unreachable, and unable to share eternity with him.
+The two end their companionship, concluding they have nothing more to offer one another.
+Louis ends his tale, revealing that after 200 years, he is weary of immortality and of all the pain and suffering to which he has had to bear witness and create.